Pudendal Nerve Entrapment Syndrome: Under diagnosed and inappropriately treated

 Ross Hauser, MD.
 Caring Medical Florida

-Many times a patient will contact us via email or phone call and describe their long medical history of dealing with problems of a pelvic area numbness and burning; they have sensations of pain or tenderness in the genitalia that would even make wearing underwear painful.
+Many times a patient will contact us via email or phone call and describe their long medical history of dealing with problems of pelvic area numbness and burning; they have sensations of pain or tenderness in the genitalia that would even make wearing underwear painful.
 Some people will describe that they have a feeling of a lump in the pelvic or groin area where there is actually no lump, just the sensation that one is there.

 Both women and men may report problems of urinary problems, including frequency or urgency.
 Men will often report erectile dysfunction that is not responsive to traditional erectile dysfunction treatments.
 Women may report painful sex and other sexual dysfunctions.